UltraEngine/Documentation/introduction.md

 The **Projects** tab displays a list of your projects for easy access, and allows new project creation.

-The **Install** tab allows you to select and install a version of the engine.
+The **Update** tab allows you to select and install a version of the engine.

 The **Community** tab contains links to community features you can access on our site.